By Bertrand Laurent

 But not totally.
 I have found some elderly story tellers in the countryside who are able to release deeply embedded civic messages from the idioms in the stories.
 The images that people associate with everyday idioms reflect deep conceptual metaphors that underlie the meanings of those idioms.
 (Gibbs and O’Brian, European Journal of Cognitive Psychology Vol7 Issue 3).
 These are widely used in oral tradition, for example the use of certain animals, foods or plants to convey political, sexual or social messages.
 But younger story tellers do not seem to “get the message”, unless it is very obvious, and therefore do not convey it.
 It may not be an issue of the age of the story tellers per se, but rather a newer “school” of story telling, characterized by a tendency to drop otherwise important story elements, and having a smaller repertoire of stories.
 From a governance standpoint this reflects a problem with resilience, as much with the stories themselves as with the civic education of the story tellers.

-Post script: TCI has since designed Civics Education Through the Arts, a program to search and collect folk stories that have civic content, and to share them widely among met cont, the traditional story tellers, and to enhance their civic education.
-TCI is raising funds and recruiting two story collectors, and plans to test the story collection and analysis method in October and November in Haiti.
+Post script: TCI has since designed Civics Education Through the Arts, a program to search and collect folk stories that have civic content, and to re-share them widely among Haiti’s traditional story tellers to enhance civic education among children in Haiti.
+TCI is currently raising funds and recruiting two story collectors for this program.